 Little Bennett Regional Park (11): 3700 acres of green goodness, Little Bennett’s a place to let yourself disappear into nature for a little.
 Camp at the county’s only campground and, go for day hikes, picnic, and more! - get a map

 C&O Canal National Historical Park (7, 13): The entire canal towpath is a mostly level, gravel path.
-The best disability access points are parking lots that are level with the towpath itself, such as Great Falls (7)or Violette’s Lock (13).
+The best disability access points are parking lots that are level with the towpath itself, such as Great Falls (7) - plan your visit or Violette’s Lock (13). - google map

 The four nature centers of Montgomery County Parks offer a variety of interesting, educational and fun programs for individuals (adults and children) and families all year round.

 Visit MontgomeryTrails.org for complete maps and descriptions of all M-NCPPC trails.